3b/cl-vulkan-samples/README.md

 CL ports of some of the sample applications from the LunarG [Vulkan Samples Kit](https://github.com/LunarG/VulkanSamples), using [CL-Vulkan](https://github.com/3b/cl-vulkan/).

-Initial focus is on the progression of samples leading to drawing a cube (instance, device, initcommandbuffer, initswapchain, initdepthbuffer, inituniformbuffer, descriptor_pipeline_layouts, initrenderpass, initshaders, initframebuffers, vertexbuffer, allocdescriptorsets, initpipeline, drawcube, drawtexturedcube).
+Initial focus is on the progression of samples leading to drawing a cube (instance, enumerate, device, initcommandbuffer, initswapchain, initdepthbuffer, inituniformbuffer, descriptor_pipeline_layouts, initrenderpass, initshaders, initframebuffers, vertexbuffer, allocdescriptorsets, initpipeline, drawcube, drawtexturedcube).